Orbit of a Launched Satellite

-Kepler observed that the path of a satellite in orbit around a heavy mass traces out an ellipse.
+Kepler observed that the path of a satellite in an orbit around a heavy mass traces out an ellipse.
 More generally, an orbit in the absence of a third body is always a conic section (i.e., an ellipse, parabola, or hyperbola).
-For a parabolic orbit, the eccentricity equals 1 for any value of the initial launch speed.
-This speed along with the planet's mass, the initial altitude, and the gravitational constant, , determine the eccentricity of the conic section traced by the satellite's orbit.
-If the orbit is closed, then the speed is always greatest closest to the planet and smallest at the maximum distance from the planet.
-This is a consequence of the conservation of angular momentum.[more]
+For a parabolic orbit, the eccentricity equals 1, for any value of the initial launch speed.
+This speed along with the planet's mass, the initial altitude and the gravitational constant, , determine the eccentricity of the conic section traced by the satellite's orbit.
+If the orbit is closed, then the speed is always greatest at the smallest distance from the planet and smallest at the greatest distance from the planet.
+This is derived from conservation of angular momentum.[more]

-For a circular or elliptical orbit, the potential energy is twice the negative of the kinetic energy, as a result of the virial theorem.
+For a circular or elliptical orbit, the potential energy is twice the negative of kinetic energy, as a result of the virial theorem.
 The eccentricity is zero for a circular orbit and for an elliptical orbit.
 For a hyperbolic orbit .
-When , the shape of the orbit degenerates into a parabola, moving at the escape velocity.
+When , the shape of the orbit degenerates to a parabola, moving at the escape velocity.

 In this Demonstration, the largest eccentricity is about 21.
 Also note that the conic image will not generate for eccentricities greater than about 10.